trutohq/truto-sqlite-builder/README.md

 **Safe, zero-dependency template-literal tag for SQLite queries in any JS environment.**

-`truto-sqlite-builder` provides a secure and ergonomic way to build SQLite queries using tagged template literals.
+`@truto/sqlite-builder` provides a secure and ergonomic way to build SQLite queries using tagged template literals.
 It prevents SQL injection attacks through parameterized queries while offering convenient helper functions for common SQL patterns.

 ## ✨ Features